--- generate a set of coords and a scalar field

 cylinder = cc.ccCylinder(2.0, 5.0)

-if cc.isPluginMeshBoolean():
+if not cc.isPluginMeshBoolean():

 import cloudComPy.MeshBoolean